 It was the same scene every time.
 Cars found by the side of the road, engine off.
-No passengers, no signs of struggle, no graves, no signs of trouble, nothing in the surrounding areas.
+No passengers, no bloodstains, no sign of any struggle.

-Last week, there had been three disappearances.
+Last week, there had been three.
 A missing couple, a family of four… and Rachel.

-Look, Jack, there’s only one of them.
-Maybe more than one person, but it’s a single vehicle we’re looking at here.
+Jack, there’s only one of them out there.
+Maybe it’s more than one person, but it’s a single vehicle we’re looking for here.

 And now she was gone like the rest of them.
 He hated himself for that.
-Each day that passed, he couldn’t get her out of his mind; tied, bruised, blindfolded or worse, crumpled in the back of some trunk or sprawled over a grimy seat…
+Each day that passed, she crawled her way into his mind and refused to go away; an image of Rachel tied, bruised, blindfolded or worse, crumpled in the back of some trunk or sprawled over stained leather seats…

-It’s just one vehicle, Jack, and I’m pretty sure it’s a truck.
-The paint; that’s how we’ve missed it so far.
+The paint – that’s how we’ve missed it so far.
 They keep on changing it up – fresh coats, that’s what it was.
-I wish I’d left a copy of this for you but I….
+I wish I’d left a copy of my map for you but….
 I rushed things.
-And I think it’s too late now.
-But look, this one’s the real deal – follow the paint.
-Trace the cans...
-Okay.
+It’s too late now.
+Follow the paint...
 This is it.
 The truck’s stopped.
-I’m going to check it out...
+I’m going to check it out.
 If you don’t hear back, that means I was right.

-What she was saying was crazy – not true, now way.
-One truck traveling the Midwest kidnapping singles or couples or families, being painted and re-painted each time, over and over again?
+What she was saying was crazy – not true, no way.
+One truck traveling the Midwest, kidnapping singles or couples or families, being painted and re-painted each time over and over again?
 That was the stuff of urban legend.
-More than that; it was impossible.
-It was like tracking an animal whose tracks changed each night.
+More than that, it was impossible.
+Like tracking an animal whose tracks changed each night.
 He may as well be looking for the – what did they call it? – the heffalump.

-He starts laughing, then snorting, harder and harder until he realizes he’s crying – he wipes at his eyes and then sees it.
+He starts laughing, then snorting, until he realizes he’s crying – he wipes at his eyes and then he sees it.

 There, in the distance.